Boho Kitchen Design – Ideas, Advice & Inspiration

 Putting a focus on personal expression helps to create a space that reflects the unique personality and style of the homeowner, rather than following strict design rules or trends.

-One way to incorporate personal expression into your kitchen design is by using unique, one-of-a-kind items such as handmade ceramics, vintage pieces or antique furniture, or artwork.
-For example, you can display a collection of vintage plates on open shelves, use a unique handmade pendant light fixture, or hang a large-scale piece of artwork on a feature wall.
+One way to incorporate personal expression into your kitchen design is by using unique, one-of-a-kind items such as handmade ceramics, vintage pieces, antique furniture, or artwork.

 8. Embracing imperfection and asymmetry